 To help confirm mold exposure, we recommend testing for mycotoxins.

 Dr. Shoemaker is one of the leading experts in CIRS and suggests several lab tests that can give deep insights into what areas of the body the syndrome is affecting.
 Here is a great article on CIRS.

-Below are the more important CIRS lab tests and are run in one single panel.
+Below are the more important CIRS lab tests which are run in one single panel.

-If you are in need of other tests are related to CIRS, please contact us.
+If you are in need of other tests related to CIRS, please contact us.

 What’s Being Tested in This Panel:

 C3a and C4a Are very important in the activation of inflammation.
 When C3 and C4a Are elevated, this means that inflammation is active and can lead to common CRIS symptoms like cognitive brain issues (memory changes, brain fog, trouble thinking), breathing challenges, and fatigue.

 MMP9 is released By certain white blood cells and helps break down vessel walls so that different substances can get through into tissues like the brain, muscles, joints, etc. In CIRS, we see an overproduction of MMP9, allowing large amounts of inflammatory substances in, creating widespread inflammation.